-The following table displays the objective and terms of the District's financial instruments outstanding at June 30, 2013, along with the credit rating of the associated counterparty.
+The following table displays the objective and terms of the District's financial instruments outstanding at June 30, 2014, along with the credit rating of the associated counterparty.

-Туре Objective Notional Amount Effective Date Maturity Date Terms Counterparty Credit Rating Pay-fixed interest rate swap Hedge of changes in cash flows on the 2008A COP debt issue \$ 55,350,000 1/31/2008 7/1/2030 Pay 3.1%; receive 66% of 1-month LIBOR from UBS S&P: A Moody's: A2 Pay-fixed interest rate swap - cost of funds Hedge of changes in cash flows on the 2008C COP debt issue \$ 50,590,000 6/1/08 7/1/2020 Pay 5.135%; receive the variable rate on the EMWD 2008C COPs from AIG S&P: A- Moody's: Baa1
+Туре Objective Notional Amount Effective Date Maturity Date Terms Counterparty Credit Rating Pay-fixed interest rate swap Hedge of changes in cash flows on the 2008A COP debt issue \$ 55,060,000 1/31/2008 7/1/2030 Pay 3.1%; receive 66% of 1-month LIBOR from UBS S&P: A Moody's: A2 Pay-fixed interest rate swap - cost of funds Hedge of changes in cash flows on the 2008C COP debt issue \$ 45,385,000 6/1/08 7/1/2020 Pay 5.135%; receive the variable rate on the EMWD 2008C COPs from AIG S&P: A- Moody's: Baa1

-6. Interest Rate Swap Contracts (continued)
+6. Interest Rate Swap Contracts (continued) Credit Risk

-Credit Risk

-The counterparty credit ratings as of June 30, 2013 are shown in the table on the previous page.
+The counterparty credit ratings as of June 30, 2014 are shown in the table on the previous page.
 If the counterparty credit rating is lowered to or below Baa1 by Moody's Investors Service (Moody's) or BBB+ by Standard & Poor's (S&P), the financial instruments may be terminated.
-The counterparty credit ratings either met or exceeded these rating requirements at June 30, 2013 and the District does not plan to terminate the financial instruments.
+The counterparty credit ratings for UBS either met or exceeded these rating requirements at June 30, 2014; the counterparty credit ratings for AIG were split with the S&P rating exceeding the rating requirement and the Moody's rating being below the rating requirement.
+As noted below and in the Subsequent Events (Note 15), the District is considering options to novate the swap contracts to a new counterparty with higher credit ratings.